 If your pan isn’t 9 by 9 inches, custom Brownie CalculatorTM comes to your rescue.

-The conclusion of this fudgy sourdough brownie recipe
+The conclusion of this fudgy sourdough brownies recipe

-So, this brownie recipe sets out to be a very moist and fudgy cake with a lot of rich chocolate flavor and complex fermented notes.
+So, this brownie recipe is a very moist and fudgy cake with a lot of rich chocolate flavor and complex fermented notes.
 How does it deliver?

 Well, I went through quite a few iterations of this brownie before ending up on this final recipe.

-It has the perfect balance of deep, dark chocolate flavor, the right amount of salt, an extremely fudgy texture, and just enough fermented taste to just bring the whole cake to another level.
+It has the perfect balance of deep, dark chocolate flavor, the right amount of salt, an incredibly fudgy texture, and just enough fermented taste to bring the whole cake to another level.

 If you love brownies, give this recipe a go.
 I am sure you will not be disappointed.